Veni Markovski was born 1968 in Skopie, Macedonia. He started working on the Internet in

 His personal blog is at blog.veni.com.

-More information about Veni is to be found at the Current work section of veni.com.
+More information about Veni is to be found online at this site, at Wikipedia or just

 |